foxt7ot/blog/_posts/2016-06-26-disqus-added.markdown

 <center><img src="/images/bullshit.gif" /></center>
 <p/>
  time for some explanation.
 The value which we had assigned to page.identifier is the value which will uniquely going to identify your posts and will gonna load comments accordingly.
-We have placed a "If" condition in "post.html" which will work only if we are going to declare a variable named as "comments" and assign a true value to it.
+We have placed an "If" condition in "post.html" which will work only if we are going to declare a variable named as "comments" and assign a true value to it.

 Also don't forget to add "disqus_identifier" in your posts and define unique value to it.
 Perhaps you can use GUID for this purpose, **Just my two cents** :blush: